Jeff Sessions was asked about Russian hacking. His response was stunning.

 The exchange continued:

-Graham: Do you think you could get briefed any time soon?
+Graham: Do you think you could get briefed anytime soon?

 Sessions: Well, I'll need to.